Random band matrices in the delocalized phase, III: Averaging fluctuations: Introduction

 So far, there have been many partial results concerning the localization-delocalization conjecture for band matrices.
 In $d=1$ and for general distribution of the matrix entries, localization of eigenvectors was first proved for $W\ll N^{1/8}$ \cite{Sch2009}, and later improved to $W\ll N^{1/7}$ for band matrices with Gaussian entries \cite{PelSchShaSod}.
 The Green's function was controlled down to the scale $\im z\gg W^{-d}$ in \cite{Semicircle, Bulk_generalized}, implying a lower bound of order $W$ for the localization length of all eigenvectors.
 For 1D random band matrices with general distributed entries, the {\it weak} delocalization of eigenvectors in some {\it averaged sense} (see the definition in Theorem \ref{comp_delocal}) was proved under $W\gg N^{6/7}$ in \cite{ErdKno2013}, $W\gg N^{4/5}$ in \cite{delocal}, and $W\gg N^{7/9}$ in \cite{HeMa2018}.
-The strong delocalization and bulk universality for 1D random band matrices was first rigorously proved in \cite{BouErdYauYin2017} for $W=\Omega(N)$, which was later improved to $W\gg N^{3/4}$ recently in \cite{PartI}.
-We mention also that at the edge of the spectrum, the transition of the eigenvalue statistics for 1D band matrices at the critical band width $W_c\sim N^{5/6}$ was understood in \cite{Sod2010}, thanks to the method of moments.
+The strong delocalization and bulk universality for 1D random band matrices was first rigorously proved in \cite{BouErdYauYin2017} for $W=\Omega(N)$. {In the series \cite{PartI}, \cite{PartII} and this paper, we relax the condition on band width to $W\gg N^{3/4}$.
+In particular, the main results were stated as Theorems 1.2-1.5 in \cite{PartI}, and this paper contains the last piece of the proof.
+We refer the reader to Section \ref{sec relation} for more details.} We mention also that at the edge of the spectrum, the transition of the eigenvalue statistics for 1D band matrices at the critical band width $W_c\sim N^{5/6}$ was understood in \cite{Sod2010}, thanks to the method of moments.
 For a special class of random band matrices, whose entries are Gaussian with some specific covariance profile, some powerful supersymmetry techniques can be used (see \cite{Efe1997,Spencer2} for overviews).
 With this method, precise estimates on the density of states \cite{DisPinSpe2002} were first obtained for $d=3$.
 Then random matrix local spectral statistics were proved for $W=\Omega(N)$ \cite{Sch2014}, and delocalization was obtained for all eigenvectors when $W\gg N^{6/7}$ and the first four moments of the matrix entries match the Gaussian ones \cite{BaoErd2015} (these results assume complex entries and hold in part of the bulk).
 Moreover, a transition at the critical band width $W_c\sim N^{1/2}$ was proved in \cite{SchMT,Sch1,Sch2,1Dchara}, concerning the second order correlation correlation function of bulk eigenvalues.